hannah-ross/dataforgood/README.md

-# dataforgood by Team Campus Cults
+# dataforgood
-This is Team Campus Cults' final project for Statistics 131 at UCLA.
+This is Team Campus Cults' final project analysis of Kickstarter data for Statistics 131 at UCLA.

 Our **final report** is in the jupyter notebook  **"Final Report.ipynb"**

-A **supplemental** exploratory analysis notebook **Plotly_Supplemental_Exploratory_Analysis.ipynb** is to be viewed by inserting its URL (https://github.com/hannah-ross/dataforgood/blob/master/Plotly_Supplemental_Exploratory_Analysis.ipynb) into http://nbviewer.jupyter.org/
+A **supplemental** exploratory analysis notebook **"Plotly_Supplemental_Exploratory_Analysis.ipynb"** is to be viewed by inserting its URL (https://github.com/hannah-ross/dataforgood/blob/master/Plotly_Supplemental_Exploratory_Analysis.ipynb) into http://nbviewer.jupyter.org/

 Our **project presentation video** can be viewed on youtube here: **https://www.youtube.com/watch?v=gSZCPRbuOD8&feature=youtu.be**

 Our **presentation slides** themselves can be viewed in **"PresentationSlides.pdf"**

+# Project Organization
 ### data
 a folder containing the Kickstarter data set